nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Locating client by name: `find`

+You can look for a client with `find`.
-Finds client whose names contain any of the given keywords.
+Client whose names contain any of the given keywords will show up!

 Format: `find KEYWORD [MORE_KEYWORDS]`